 High Level of Responsibility

-Being a personal trainer comes with a high level of responsibility as you are responsible for helping people reach their fitness goals safely and effectively.
-You must be knowledgeable about exercise techniques, nutrition, anatomy, physiology, and more in order to provide quality training sessions for your clients.
-You must make sure you are fully qualified in the discipline you are working in to make sure you are covered by your insurance if in the rare instance there is an accident or injury.
+Being a personal trainer comes with a high level of responsibility, as you are responsible for helping people reach their goals safely and effectively.
+You need to be knowledgeable about exercise technique, anatomy, physiology, programming and more in order to provide quality sessions.
+You also need to make sure you are fully qualified in the discipline you are working in, so that you remain within your scope of practice and are covered by your insurance.

 Competitive Job Market

-The fitness industry is competitive which means there are many other trainers vying for clients in the same area as you.
-To stand out from the crowd, you must have excellent customer service skills and be able to market yourself effectively to potential clients.
-Again, adding on those additional qualifications opens up a wider client base for you.
+The fitness industry can be competitive, which means there may be many trainers working in the same area and targeting similar clients.
+To stand out, you need excellent customer service skills and the ability to market yourself effectively.
+Again, adding additional qualifications can help you open up a wider client base.

 Financial Uncertainty